Microsoft SharePoint Training when you need it

 Does SharePoint have Version Control?

-Yes, when versioning is enabled in your SharePoint list or library, you can store, track, and restore items in a list and files in a library whenever they change.
+Yes, when versioning is enabled in your list or library, you can store, track, and restore items in a list and files in a library whenever they change.

 Versioning, combined with other settings, such as checkout, gives you control over the content posted on your site and can provide real value if you ever have a need to look at or restore an old version of an item or file.